MarcoIeni/glimpse/website/docs/vim_tricks.md

 ## Execute Vim key combination

-Put the vim key combination you want to execute in the command arguments.
+Put the Vim key combination you want to execute in the command arguments.

-In this example, we change `SPC y` to run `y y`:
+This example changes `SPC y` to run `y y`:

 ```js
 module.exports = function editConfig(menu) {